 The death of Sir Ernest Shackleton

 For his fourth and final expedition, Shackleton had aimed to circumnavigate the Antarctic continent.
 But on January 5, 1922, before reaching the mainland to begin his journey in earnest, the great explorer died of a heart attack while anchored off the coast of South Georgia, an island in Antarctica, and was buried there, per the BBC.
-These days, this is what it’s really like to visit Antarctica.

 The Lincoln Memorial